p-lambda/wilds/README.md

 All baseline experiments in the paper were run on Python 3.8.5 and CUDA 10.1.

 ## Usage

-### Default models
+### Example scripts with default models and dataset downloading
-In the `examples/` folder, we provide a set of scripts that we used to train models on the WILDS package.
+In the `examples/` folder, we provide a set of scripts that can be used to download WILDS datasets and train models on them.
 These scripts are configured with the default models and hyperparameters that we used for all of the baselines described in our paper.
 All baseline results in the paper can be easily replicated with commands like:

 ```bash
 cd examples